June 15, 2025

 Youth Group & Kids Group

-Youth group (6-8pm) and kids Group (6-7:30pm) resume this evening after a holiday break!
+Youth group (6-8pm) and kids Group (6-7:30pm) meet on Sunday evenings.
 Youth group is for students 6th-12th grade and kids group is for students in 1st-5th grade.
-Kids group is currently coordinated by Ellis Lankford while youth group is coordinated by Noah Trask.
+Contact Noah Trask with questions.
+Kids Group is on break until fall.

 PRAYERS